Fraud Defenses

 • Industry partnership.
 We work closely with anti-phishing and anti-trojan vendors and actively share fraud forensic data within the industry.

 • Law enforcement coordination.
-Wells Fargo collaborates with law enforcement agencies to share intelligence and investigate all fraud incidents that could affect our customers.
+Wells Fargo collaborates with law enforcement agencies to share intelligence and investigate fraud incidents that could affect our customers.

 Best practices